sarisabban/SinfNet/README.md

 2. Detect objects in your image using the following command:

-`python SinfNet.py --semantic_predict NETWORK MODE FILENAME` example `python SinfNet.py -sp unet binary image.jpg`
+`python SinfNet.py --semantic_predict NETWORK MODE LABELS FILENAME` example `python SinfNet.py -sp unet binary labels.pkl image.jpg`

 Where NETWORK can be wither unet or fcn_8, MODE either binary or multi, and FILENAME is the name of the image file.